Shafi2016/PDCSIS/README.md

 # Output the data frame of lagged versions of Y
 print(head(results$Y_conditioning_df))

-# Assuming results$indices contains the indices of selected columns
 selected_indices <- results$indices

 # Initialize an empty list to store the selected data frames